What is sarcoma?

-• Gastro-intestinal stromal tumours or GIST – a soft tissue sarcoma found in the stomach and intestines
+- Gastro-intestinal stromal tumours (a type of soft tissue sarcoma found in the stomach and intestines commonly known as GIST)

 Types of sarcoma